Ignition interlock device: Finland

-In Finland, trial began in 2005.
-Entry into force is in 2008.
-It costs around 2400 euros for one year, 1920 euros for two years or 1440 euros for three years.
+In Finland, the Finnish Transport and Communications Agency (Traficom) first trialled interlocks in 2005.
+It was put into legal effect in 2008 with a requirement to meet a health care professional for rehabilitation.
+Installation cost around €2400 for one year, €1920 per year for two years, or €1440 per year for three years.
 Only 5.7% of the drivers re-offended instead of 30% without the program.
-Relevant administration is the Finnish Transport and Communications Agency Traficom.

-In Finland, there are 1 000 drivers with Ignition interlock device program.
+As of 2020, there were about 1,000 drivers participating in the Ignition Interlock Device program.